github/site-policy/Policies/github-corporate-terms-of-service.md

 - Customer must not use the Service (a) in violation of export control or sanctions laws of the United States or any other applicable jurisdiction; (b) if it is located in or ordinarily resident in a country or territory subject to comprehensive to comprehensive sanctions administered by the U.S. Office of Foreign Assets Control (OFAC); or (c) if it is or is working on behalf of a [Specially Designated National (SDN)](https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx) or a person subject to similar blocking or denied party prohibitions.
 For more information, please see our [Export Controls policy(https://help.github.com/en/articles/github-and-export-controls).

 #### 3. Account Security
 Customer is responsible for: (i) all Content posted and activity that occurs under its Corporate Account; (ii) maintaining the security of its account login credentials; and (iii) [promptly notifying GitHub](https://github.com/contact) upon becoming aware of any unauthorized use of, or access to, the Service through its account.
-GitHub will not be liable for any loss or damage from Customer’s failure to comply with this Section B.6.
+GitHub will not be liable for any loss or damage from Customer’s failure to comply with this Section B.

 #### 4. Additional Terms
-In some situations, third parties' terms may apply to your use of GitHub.
+In some situations, third parties' terms may apply to Customer's use of GitHub.
 For example, Customer may be a member of an Organization with its own terms or license agreements; Customer may download an application that integrates with the Service; or Customer may use the Service to authenticate to another service.
 While this Agreement is GitHub’s full agreement with Customer, other parties' terms govern their relationships with Customer.

 #### 5. U.S. Federal Government Terms
 If Customer is a government entity or otherwise accessing or using the Service in a government capacity, this [Government Amendment to GitHub Terms of Service](/articles/amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users/) applies, and Customer agrees to its provisions.